KellyVance/vocabularies/EA Projects and Activities.md

+Processes - things that happen (verbs)

-EA Programs/Pathways/Projects
+EA Programs/Pathways/Projects/Products/Services/Functions
-These are projects and multi-activity processes that include EA specific functions such as assessments and accreditation Projects may nest and be related to other projects. e.g a process of Study may form part of CPD
+These are projects and multi-activity processes that include EA functions such as assessments and accreditation Projects may nest and be related to other projects. e.g a process of Study may form part of CPD

 Awards

-Assessments
+    National Awards
+    Division Awards
+Assessments - assessing whether something meets a set of defined criteria
     System Assessment
     Process Assessment
     Product Assessment